Vic Gordon

-Vic Gordon (4 March 1911 – 2 December 2003) was a British Australian character actor of vaudeville, television and film, best known for his achievements in the fields of drama, light entertainment, music and comedy.
+Vincent Gordon (4 March 1909 – 2 December 2003) was a British Australian character actor of vaudeville, television and film, and comedian and singer, who best known for his achievements in the fields of drama, light entertainment, music and comedy.

+Gordon started his career in his native United Kingdom, where he worked all major sectors including theatre, variety, pantomime, radio, and film.

+After emigrating to Australia in 1959, aged 50,he continued his stage and screen career, primarily he was known for his local TV role's, especially Matlock Police and in his later years was a highly recognisable character actor on television, including playing 4 different roles on cult TV series Prisoner (known internationally as "Prisoner: Cell Block H") between 1980 and 1986 and guest roles on numerous TV soap's and serials.

 Biography

-Vic Gordon was born in March 1911 in London, England.
+Vic Gordon was born in March 1909 in City of London, Greater London, England.
 He moved to Australia in 1959 where his early performances were in comedy and vaudeville alongside celebrities such as Maurie Fields, Val Jellay and Peter Colville.
 He was known as Vic "Funnyface" Gordon on the HSV-7 Melbourne and ATN-7 Sydney television afternoon children's programme: The Happy Show (1960–1965), with Harry "Happy" Hammond.